KarelTestSpecial/link-in-bio-hub/README.md

-# LinkHub - Your Unified Digital Presence
+# Link-in-bio-Hub - Your Unified Digital Presence

-LinkHub is a platform designed to consolidate your online presence, allowing you to share multiple links, social media profiles, and even collect questions via an "Ask Me Anything" section, all from a single, customizable page.
+Link-in-bio-Hub is a platform designed to consolidate your online presence, allowing you to share multiple links, social media profiles, and even collect questions via an "Ask Me Anything" section, all from a single, customizable page.
 The project utilizes **Firebase Hosting** for the frontend web application and **Firebase Cloud Functions** for the backend API logic.

 ## Run Locally